Matstah/atcn_project/Project/controller/README.md

 If the controller terminates and there are valid sources saved in the dictionary, it is saved in a pickle file as `./table_files/source_accepted.pkl`.
 If the dictionary is empty, the file is deleted (if there was one to begin with).
 With each start of the controller the file is loaded (if available) and stored in the dictionary.
 If you restart the whole architecture with `p4run`, make sure that there is _no_ file in `./table_files` or remove the directory entirely.

 ## heavy_hitter_controller.py
 This scripts connects to the firewall and then stays in a loop.
 Every `5` seconds (hardcoded!) it resets the bloom filter of the heavy hitter detector for validated sources.
-This means that a validated source cannot send an amount of SYN packets that exceeds the threshold on the firewall (also hardcoded to low `10` because it is easier to show in a demo, but should be determined on the application behind the firewall).
+This means that a validated source cannot send an amount of SYN packets that exceeds the threshold on the firewall (also hardcoded to low `10` because it is easier to show in a demo, but should be chosen and based on the application behind the firewall).